 • Trajectory-level mixture here can be roughly understood as an idealized abstraction of “conventional asynchronous training”: data is organized by entire trajectories/episodes belonging to a certain policy version;

-The key watershed is whether Lemma 2.1’s structural simplification holds: trajectory-level mixture satisfies advantage function reduction; step/segment-level mixture generally does not, because future returns are affected by the index transition kernel.
+The key dividing line is whether Lemma 4.1’s structural simplification holds: trajectory-level mixture satisfies the advantage reduction, while step/segment-level mixture generally does not because future returns depend on the index transition kernel.

 Differences in Sampling Staleness $S_k$